 - Cookies are first formed into balls.
-You can flatten them into circles with the bottom of a glass or use fork tines to flatten and make criss-cross patterns.
-Or, cookies can also be formed into rectangles.
+If you want uniform balls, use a cookie scoop to measure out the dough.
+You can flatten them into circles with the bottom of a glass or use fork tines to flatten and make crisscross patterns.
+Or cookies can also be formed into rectangles.

 - Skip the chocolate and extra nuts and just sprinkle the shortbread lightly with icing/powdered sugar.